rochiecuevas/DS2014PHY/README.md

 ## Further data exploration
 I am now exploring the dataset using different approaches.
 The results, of course, are quite different.

-There are 25 continuous variables in the dataset and these could be categorised as follows:
+There are 25 continuous variables in the dataset:

 <table>
     <tr>